Additive codes attaining the Griesmer bound: Additive two-weight codes

 system. \end{lemma} So, choosing $a=1$ and $b=2$ e.g.\ gives constructions for two-weight codes using Theorem~\ref{thm_partition}.
 Another variant is to embed an example from Theorem~\ref{thm_partition} for $\PG(r'-1,q)$ in $\PG(r-1,q)$, where $r>r'$, and choose it as $\cS'$.
+See also Corollary~\ref{cor_few_weight_application} for additive $t$-weight codes obtained from the Solomon--Stiffler construction.

 For a given faithful projective $h-(n,r,\{s_1,\dots,s_a\})_q$ system $\cS$ we can also consider the $l$-fold copy of $\cS$ for $l\in\N$, which is a faithful projective $h-(ln,\{ls_1,\dots,ls_a\})_q$ system.
 So, one might assume that $\cS$ is a set of $h$-spaces and no subset of $\cS$ partitions the points of the $\tfrac{[h]_q}{[\gcd(r,h)]_q}$-fold copy of the ambient space $\PG(r-1,q)$ as in Theorem~\ref{thm_partition}.